Variants of Lichen Planus

 This 27-year-old female was suffering from lichen planus for six months.
 She recently developed psoriasis in her palms.
 This is an uncommon presentation.
 At Life Force, we have documented many such common and uncommon variants of Lichen Planus.

-Similarly, there may be a combination of Lichen Planus with Eczema, Urticaria, Prurigo nodularis
+Similarly, there may be a combination of Lichen Planus with Eczema, Urticaria, and Prurigo nodularis

 Essentially all chronic skin diseases are due to immunological reasons.
-Such immunological causes may have a genetic background making one prone to develop such diseases.
+Such immunological causes may have a genetic background, making one prone to developing such diseases.

 Variants or types of Lichen Planus